jn2840/bitcoin/doc/zmq.md

 `-zmqpubhashtx` the topic is `hashtx` (no null terminator) and the body is the hexadecimal transaction hash (32 bytes).

-These options can also be provided in bitcoin.conf.
+These options can also be provided in beardcoin.conf.

 ZeroMQ endpoint specifiers for TCP (and others) are documented in the [ZeroMQ API](http://api.zeromq.org).